SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

          cf cs enterprise-messaging default BusinessPartnerValidation-ems -c em.json
         ```

-        > **SAP BTP trial** You have to use the dev service plan.
+        > When you are using **SAP BTP trial** then you have to use the dev service plan.
 The em.json file should have below parameters to work with Event Mesh (dev plan).
 Change "\<emname\> to a meaningful value e.g. eccevent
         >   ```json
         >   { "emname": "<emname>",
         >     "options": {